 - Sheldon Cooper applies this attitude to everything, right down to people's favorite flavor of pudding: Raj is "axiomatically wrong" to prefer tapioca, because the best pudding is chocolate.
 Period.
 This attitude makes him a far, far worse scientist than he thinks, as he refuses to even consider any criticism of his methods or results.

 - Sheldon's mother, by contrast, is a classic Christian fundamentalist at the opposite end of the spectrum.
 However, as opposed to most Christian versions of this trope, his mother is hardly a ranting lunatic.

 Mary: Watch your language, Sheldon.
 You know everyone is entitled to their opinion.

-Sheldon Cooper: Evolution is not an opinion, it's a fact.
+Sheldon: Evolution is not an opinion, it's a fact.